HelpViewer/helpAuthorsGuide/en/README.md

 The main goal is to describe:
 - How to create your own help file,
 - Internal indexes and metadata structures,
-- Notable HelpViewer and its processes specifics,
+- Notable HelpViewer features and its processes specifics,
 - Integration scenarios between your application and help file